Updated on Feb. 6, 2022: This piece has been updated to reflect recent statistics.

 2. Nearly half the people currently on death row are Black

 The death penalty is more likely to be used in cases in which a white person is killed — people convicted of killing white people are executed at 17 times the rate of those convicted of killing Black people.
 Both Mr. Reed and Mr. Payne were convicted of killing white women in the South.

 Since 1976 — when the death penalty was reinstated after a four-year suspension — nearly 300 Black people accused of murdering white people have been executed, compared to 21 white people accused of murdering Black people, according to the Death Penalty Information Center.

-According to the National Registry of Exonerations, 1,353 Black people have been exonerated since 1989, including Innocence Project client Jaythan Kendrick, who was exonerated last year.
-While these people have since regained their freedom, collectively, more than 10,000 years of freedom were stolen from them.
+According to the National Registry of Exonerations, 1,471 Black people have been exonerated since 1989.
+While these people have since regained their freedom, collectively, more than 15,000 years of freedom were stolen from them.